 When you select Microsoft Virtual Smart Card, you cannot select any other encoding type, other than Derived Credential.
-See the Creating a VSC credential profile section in the Derived Credentials Self-Service Request Portal guide for more information on using VSC derived credentials.
+See the Creating a VSC credential profile section in the Derived Credentials Configuration Guide or the Creating a VSC credential profile section in the Derived Credentials Self-Service Request Portal guide for more information on using VSC derived credentials.